 The Corporation holds memberships/seats in the Chicago Mercantile Exchange (CME) and Intercontinental Exchange (ICE).
 As part of the membership/seat arrangement, it also holds shares or other interests (e.g., restricted shares) of these exchanges/clearing organizations.
-The CME membership interests are accounted for as intangible assets within other assets, initially valued at cost, and subsequently measured in accordance with ASC 350, Intangibles - Goodwill and Other.
+The CME membership interests are accounted for as intangible assets within other assets, initially valued at cost, and subsequently subject to impairment testing at least annually in accordance with ASC 350.
 The CME restricted shares are treated as equity investments recorded at fair value and reported within financial instruments owned on the consolidated statement of financial condition.
-The ICE membership shares are recorded as equity investments held at cost and reported in other assets on the consolidated statement of financial condition.
+The ICE membership shares are recorded as equity investments held at cost, net of any impairment losses (if applicable), and reported in other assets on the consolidated statement of financial condition.